Boloria selene ([Denis & Schiffermuller], 1775)

 Status: Uncommon/rare local resident, however it may be abundant when located.

 NENHP Ranking: ssp nebraskensis – SNR, Tier1; ssp sabulocollis – S1S2, Tier1

 Range: Found from Alaska and most of Canada south through the northern half of the United States.
 In Nebraska it is rare or absent south of the Platte River.

 Notes: Two subspecies of this butterfly have been named from Nebraska.
-The type locality of the first (B. s. nebraskensis) is in Dodge County and is listed by NENHP as SNR, Tier 1.
+The type locality of the first (B. s. nebraskensis) is in Dodge County.
 The second (B. s. sabulocollis) is described from Smith Lake in Sheridan County in the Nebraska sandhills (sabulocollis is Latin for sandhills).
-It is NENHP listed as S1S2, Tier 1.